jkaivo/privexec/README.md

 is the location of all complexity.
 It is responsible for parsing `/etc/privexec.conf` and determining whether the given user is authorized to run the given command.

+Configuration is done via `/etc/privexec.conf`.
+The format is intentionally strict.
+Each may be blank, a comment (beginning with a '#' character in the first column), or a directive.
+Directives are of the form:

+    <keyword> <principal> [command]

+Where `<keyword>` is one of `authorized`, `authenticate`, or `deny`;
+`<principal>` is either a username or a group name prepended with ':', and `[command]` is an optional command.
+Tokens must be separated by exactly one space.
+Additional white space is not allowed.

+The entire configuration file is parsed whenever `privexec` invokes `check`.
+Any syntax errors will result in failure.
+Privilege checking is performed so as to be most restrictive.
+In order from least to most:

+    `authorized` - The user is authorized to execute the associate command without further interaction.

+    `authenticate` - The user must authenticate themself before the command is executed.
+This is handled by PAM with the service name `privexec`.

+    `deny` - The user is not permitted to execute the command.